 - The International Trade Administration, an agency of the U.S. Department of Commerce, features an International Market Research site with links to a number of qualitative and quantitative market research reports.
 Its Country Commercial Guides, previously outlined in another blog post, provide country-specific market data such as the leading sectors for U.S. exports by country, an overview of local customs and regulations, and guidance about selling U.S. products and services to in-country customers.
 Another ITA research offering is the Initial Market Check, a fee-based service that provides qualified exporters with a market potential assessment of their product or service in a specific foreign market.
 The ITA also offers Customized Market Research on a fee-based hourly rate for those seeking ad-hoc studies about market sizing and trends, key market players, and more.

-- The U.S. Census Bureau also features many trade-related reports on its Foreign Trade Program site.
-Its End-Use Exports by Country report shows U.S. exports to countries by a 5-digit End Use code.
-Among the questions this report answers are “what’s the volume of U.S. exports to a particular country and what’s the yearly export trend?”
-Another report to note is the State by 6-Digit HS Code and Top Countries which shows the leading exports by state by Harmonized System code, and the top countries each state exports to based on 2020 dollar value.
+- The U.S. Census Bureau also features many trade-related reports on its Foreign Trade Program site, such as the U.S. Trade in Goods by Country list.
+Among the questions this resource answers are “what’s the volume of U.S. exports to a particular country and what’s the yearly export trend?”
+Another resource to note is the State and Metropolitan Area Trade Data page which shows U.S. Trade in Goods by State, by NAICS-Based Product.

 - The Central Intelligence Agency’s World Factbook has country profiles which cover topics ranging from geography to transportation.
 Each profiled country’s Economic section includes a high-level economic overview, exchange rates per U.S. dollar, real GDP growth rates, and other indicators and details.